 Through a new program called Successful Transitions, Lincoln organizations developed their plans and prepared for the future.
 The first Successful Transitions cohort consisted of six nonprofit organizations.
 One has an executive director who had a firm retirement date less than a year away.
-Two others have founding executive directors considering retirement some day in the future, but knew they needed to put plans in place for a smooth transition.
-The other three have no departure plans, but understood that succession planning would benefit the entire organization now and in the future.
-There was also a wide range of organizations size (staff sizes between 1 and 75) and executive director tenure (2 to 40+ years).
+Two others have founding executive directors considering retirement someday in the future, but knew they needed to put plans in place for a smooth transition.
+The other three have no departure plans but understood that succession planning would benefit the entire organization now and in the future.
+There was also a wide range of organization size (staff sizes between 1 and 75) and executive director tenure (2 to 40+ years).

-I designed the program to fit this variety of organization situations.
-During the three group sessions, I presented the core concepts of succession planning, but also allowed time for in depth discussion.
+I designed the program to fit this variety of organizational situations.
+During the three group sessions, I presented the core concepts of succession planning but also allowed time for in-depth discussion.
 Despite their varying backgrounds, the executive directors and board representatives supported each other and had many insights to share.

 The final piece of the program is a customized training for the board of directors on succession planning.
 For the founding executive director who is retiring soon, I led a discussion with the board on how they could best support the incoming executive director.
 For a director who has no plans to leave, the board presentation focused on how succession planning was really about leadership development and sustainability for the organization, which would benefit them now.

 Successful Transitions was funded by four local foundations, Cooper Foundation, Woods Charitable Fund, Lincoln Community Foundation, and the Community Health Endowment.
 The program was sponsored by Cause Collective, which strengthens nonprofits in Lincoln through collaboration, education, and advocacy.